Rouast-Labs/vitallens.js/README.md

 ### Browser

-For browser usage, you can either bundle vitallens.js with your project or load it directly from a CDN.
+For browser usage, you can either bundle `vitallens.js` with your project or load it directly from a CDN.
+In addition to the core API, `vitallens.js` also provides pre-built web component widgets.
+We offer three variants:

+- **Unified Widget:** Supports both file and webcam modes with mode toggles.
+- **File-Only Widget:** For processing video files only.
+- **Webcam-Only Widget:** For live webcam streaming only.

 For example, using **jsDelivr**: